-Outdoor weddings can offer a nice alternative to an indoor celebration.
+Outdoor weddings can offer an exciting alternative to an indoor celebration.
 But that perfect summer evening under the stars may require more preparation.
 Here are 6 important things to consider when planning an outdoor wedding.

 Outdoor weddings often begin with an open-air ceremony.
-But for the reception, many guests expect cover from the hot sun or the rain.
-Unless your reception site has an existing structure like a pavilion, you may need to rent a party tent or two.
-Collapsible sides are a worthwhile add-on, if not included by default.
-They normally stay rolled-up, out of sight.
-But if it’s windy or rainy, you and your guests will be glad they’re available.
+But for the reception, you’ll want cover from the hot sun or the rain.
+Unless your venue has an existing structure like a pavilion, you’ll need to rent a party tent.
+You’ll need ample room for guest seating, bar service, any display tables (cake, cards, etc.) and of course, the DJ and the dance floor.
+Side walls are a worthwhile add-on, if not included by default.
+And yes, a dance floor — because nobody in heels or bare feet will want to dance on the ground, especially if it’s rocky/uneven or muddy.

 2. You’ll Need a Caterer

 Compare contracts between your caterer and venue.
-If there’s anything you’re not sure about, ask… especially if your venue is a private residence that’s never hosted a wedding with outside vendors before.
-A three-way conference with the venue and caterer allows them to discuss details directly, relieving you of the “go-between” role.
-If the caterer is unfamiliar with the venue, a site visit might be worthwhile.
-They might even bring up some key items that you wouldn’t have brought up yourself.
+If there’s anything you’re not sure about, ask… especially if your venue is a private residence that’s never hosted a wedding before.
+A three-way conference allows the venue and caterer to discuss details directly, relieving you of the “go-between” role.

 3. You’ll Need Electricity

 As usual, communication is key.
-Most vendors (myself included!) will communicate electrical requirements within their contract.
-If any vendors didn’t mention electrical in their contract, ask them to send their electrical requirements in writing.
+Most vendors (myself included!) provide electrical requirements in their contracts.
+If any vendors don’t, ask for their electrical requirements in writing.
 To be safe, ask all your vendors, not just the DJ and the caterer.

 4. Where will everyone park?